BattletechModders/RogueTech/CustomActivatableEquipment/Readme.txt

 							      Damage value calculation have same rules as CAC AoE damage.
-			"ExplodeOnFail": false, - if true Explode will be activated on component activation fail "ExplodeOnDamage": false - if true Explode will be activated on component destruction "statusEffects": [  - status effect applied on activation.
+			"ExplodeOnFail": false, - if true Explode will be activated on component activation fail "ExplodeOnDamage": false - if true Explode will be activated on component destruction "ActiveByDefault": false - if true component will be activated on combat start with no fail roll "ExplodeOnSuccess": false - if true component will explode on success activation "EjectOnFail": false - if true pilot will eject BEFORE damage applience on fail activation roll "EjectOnSuccess": false - if true pilot will eject BEFORE effects applience on success activation roll "EjectOnActivationTry": false - if true pilot will be ejected before roll check
+								NOTE: Please keep in mind that all status efeects will be canseled on unit destruction.
+Ejection counts as destruction too.
+								If you want to keep unit statistic after component/mech destruction you have to set "effectsPersistAfterDestruction" : true
+								It is really neaded by components altering explosion stats cause do mech destruction they returned to default state which is usualy unwanted
+			"statusEffects": [  - status effect applied on activation.
 Same rules as for other component's passive effects.
 				{
 					"durationData" : {